-- 6.1 In the case of accidents to pupils the following procedure should be followed: - Keep other pupils away and send a message to the office immediately. - If unqualified in First Aid, a member of staff who is so qualified must be called to assess the situation before the child is moved. - Never attempt to move anyone who may be seriously hurt. - If the accident is of a very serious nature an ambulance must be called, and when calling the emergency service a paediatric ambulance should be requested.
+- 6.1 In the case of accidents to pupils the following procedure should be followed: - Keep other pupils away and send a message to the office immediately. - If unqualified in First Aid, a member of staff who is so qualified must be called to assess the situation before the child is moved. - Never attempt to move anyone who may be seriously hurt. - If the accident is of a very serious nature an ambulance must be called using 999 or 112, and when calling the emergency service, a paediatric ambulance should be requested.
 Any member of staff may call an ambulance, if it is considered to be necessary.
-If possible, the head, or a senior member of staff, should be notified when the summons of any ambulance is required. - Parents must be notified as soon as possible, preferably by a senior member of staff, of any accidents or injuries sustained by a child whilst in the school's care, and of any first aid given. - A careful note of the time of the accident should be made and the attending member of staff should be prepared to comment on the child's condition during the minutes before the paramedics arrive.
+If possible, the head, or a senior member of staff, should be notified when the summons of any ambulance is required.

+- Staff should use the full street address and postcode of the school (75 Putney Hill, SW15 3NT for the Upper School and 76-78 Putney Hill, SW15 6RB for the Lower School); staff may also use the What3Words of icon.oldest.hotel for the Upper School and deflection.ample.native for the Lower School. - Parents must be notified as soon as possible, preferably by a senior member of staff, of any accidents or injuries sustained by a child whilst in the school's care, and of any first aid given. - A careful note of the time of the accident should be made and the attending member of staff should be prepared to comment on the child's condition during the minutes before the paramedics arrive.
 A member of staff should accompany the child in the ambulance if the parents have not been able to get to the school in time. - If there has been any form of accident an accident form must be completed as soon as practicable after the accident.